 Chorales and chorale-like passages were being used in sonata movements by other composers at the time, and had been for many years.
-It is enough to point out obvious examples in the Waldstein Sonata of Beethoven, where the chorale is an integral element of the sonata-form structure of the first movement, or the second trio of Mendelssohn, where the chorale is used to mark the climax of the finale, not to mention the actual quotation of a Lutheran chorale in the latter=s D-minor symphony.
+One could begin by pointing out obvious examples in the Waldstein Sonata of Beethoven, where the chorale is an integral element of the sonata-form structure of the first movement, and in the second trio of Mendelssohn, where the chorale is used to mark the climax of the finale, not to mention the actual quotation of a Lutheran chorale in the latter’s D minor symphony.
 From only a bit later we encounter chorales in the C minor piano quartet of Brahms and the third scherzo of Chopin in which short phrases, each of four chords, are set off by filmy piano interludes.
-And there is also the overture In Memoriam of Arthur Sullivan, written on the occasion of his father=s death in 1860, where the quietly-stated opening elegiac chorale in C major gives way to an agitated sonata movement in the minor before returning at the close in magnificent, organ-fortified splendor.
+And there is also the overture In Memoriam of Arthur Sullivan, written on the occasion of his father’s death in 1860, where the quietly-stated opening elegiac chorale in C major gives way to an agitated sonata movement in the minor before returning at the close in magnificent, organ-fortified splendor.

 The mighty Fifth was not the first symphony which Bruckner concluded with a chorale of four phrases.
-Indeed much the same thing happens at the end of the First, most clearly in the earliest version of that symphony, the one of the first performance of 1868 and unavailable since then until I edited it for Georg Tintner=s recording on Naxos in 1998.
-In this chorale, despite its clear chorale-like structure, the melody is not nearly as defined as it is in the Fifth.
-That is probably just as well as the effect of the chorale is largely textural, providing a firm, conclusive, quasi-strophic underpinning to the orchestral sound.
+Indeed much the same thing happens at the end of the First, most clearly in the earliest version of that symphony, the one of the first performance of 1868 and unavailable since then until I edited it for Georg Tintner’s 1998 recording on Naxos.
+In this chorale, despite its clear hymn-like structure, the melody is not nearly as well defined as it is in the Fifth.
+That is probably just as well, as the effect of the chorale is largely textural, providing a firm, conclusive, quasi-strophic underpinning to the orchestral sound.
 Also, the third and fourth phrases are themselves divisible in half, and thus recall similar phrases in the Genoveva and Meistersinger chorales, as well as many Lutheran chorales which do the same thing.
 This further re-orients and dazzles the listener, and adds to the general atmosphere of holy glee with which every Bruckner symphony ends.

-The emotional contour of such a large structure is difficult to plot, but one would have to do that if the effects of the various revisions were to be investigated and analyzed.
-The original 1873 version seems discursive to listeners accustomed since birth to 1889, but upon more study the 1873 version can be seen to have a large-scale rise and fall of tension which, in grouping the lines into four stanzas, makes the prominent citations of Tristan and the Second Symphony seem quite natural, and their absence in 1889 thus short-breathed.
+Plotting the emotional contour of such a large structure is an ambitious task, but one would have to do that if the effects of the various revisions are to be investigated and analyzed.
+The original 1873 chorale seems discursive or even prolix to listeners accustomed since birth to 1889, but upon more study the 1873 version can be seen to have a large-scale rise and fall of tension which, in grouping the lines into four stanzas, makes the prominent citations of Tristan and the Second Symphony seem quite natural, and their absence in 1889 thus short-breathed.

 The conductor Herbert Blomstedt is firmly of this opinion, and for many years has taken a great interest in the performance of the 1873 version.

 At any rate, if the whole chorale is to be rendered in either version, we are far from the ability to sing it in church, although any small section would sound appropriate enough by itself, divested of the polka which skips along beside it in the symphony.
-Erwin Doernberg speaks: AAugust Göllerich tells in his Bruckner biography how he was once walking home with the composer late in the evening, when, passing the Schottenring, they heard the music of a festive ball from one of the stately mansions.
+Erwin Doernberg speaks: “August Göllerich tells in his Bruckner biography how he was once walking home with the composer late in the evening, when, passing the Schottenring, they heard the music of a festive ball from one of the stately mansions.
 Not far away, in the Sühnhaus, the body of the cathedral architect Schmidt lay in state.
-Göllerich relates how Bruckner remarked to him: >Listen!
+Göllerich relates how Bruckner remarked to him: ‘Listen!
 Here in this house is a grand ball and yonder in the Sühnhaus the master in his coffin!
-That is life and that is what I wanted to show in the last movement of my Third Symphony: the polka means the fun and joy of the world and the chorale the sadness and pain of life.=@ The music must be performed at a pace which makes the polka dance, at least half note = 72, while also allowing the chorale to mourn: Sunt lacrymæ rerum, et mentem mortalia tangunt.
-The meticulously-organized ebb and flow of the scoring of the 1873 version gives it a higher rank structurally, but the somber richness of 1889 might make that version more thoughtful and thought-provoking.
+That is life and that is what I wanted to show in the last movement of my Third Symphony: the polka means the fun and joy of the world and the chorale the sadness and pain of life.’”
+Thus the music must be performed at a pace which makes the polka dance, at least half note = 72, while also allowing the chorale to mourn: Sunt lacrymæ rerum, et mentem mortalia tangunt.
+The meticulously-organized ebb and flow of the scoring of the 1873 version gives it a more organized structure, but the somber richness of the 1889 texture might make that version more thoughtful and thought-provoking.